My mother's recipe for the classic Canadian dessert, Butter Tarts, here in easy-to-make bars. Rich, easy, delicious and perfect for dainty trays.

 - 1 cup (114g) currants (or slightly chopped raisins)

-Preheat oven to 350F.
-Optional: Line the bottom and long sides of a 9x13 pan with parchment paper.
+Heat oven to 350F/180C.
+Optional but useful: line the bottom and long sides of a 9x13 pan with parchment paper.
 The parchment makes it easy to lift out the entire panful of bars for easier and neater cutting.

-TOPPING Melt butter in same saucepan.
-Add brown sugar, stir til smooth.
-In a separate large bowl, whisk eggs.
-Stir in butter mixture, then vanilla, pecans and currants.
+TOPPING Melt butter in the same saucepan.
+Add brown sugar, stir til smooth and bubbly.
+In a separate large bowl, whisk eggs very well.
+Stir in butter-sugar (just a bit at a time until the two mixtures have the same temperature), then vanilla, pecans and currants.
 Gently and evenly arrange over crust.

 SLICE The bars slice best when cold.
 Lift the parchment out of the pan in one piece and place on a cutting board (see photo below).
 With a long knife, carefully cut the bars in small pieces, these are rich enough that you want the pieces to be as small as possible.
 From a 9x13, I cut 10 pieces one way, 7 the other.